pawelc/docs/toread1.md

-Evolving Neural Turing Machines for Reward-based Learning Scaling Memory-Augmented Neural Networks with Sparse Reads and Writes Can Active Memory Replace Attention
+Learning to Predict by the Methods of Temporal Differences Evolving Neural Turing Machines for Reward-based Learning Scaling Memory-Augmented Neural Networks with Sparse Reads and Writes Can Active Memory Replace Attention